santhosh99111/Customer-Demographic-dashboard/README.md

 RFM Analysis is used to understand customer behaviour.
 It can help for creating a marketing campaign.

 1.Recency : How recent purchase is made

 2.Frequency : How often customers makes
 purchases or interacts.

 3.Monetary value : How much money a customers spends within a given period.

-1.Finding No. of customers using segment
+1.Finding No. of customers using segment table

 2.Total sales by segment using bar chart
 1.Recency
 2.frequency and